lokesh1987-hack/Dpost/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-#If would you like watch it Live so click on link Who is given below
-<a href="https://lokesh1987-hack.github.io/Dpost/" >Click here</a>

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.